There are two main ways to make more money from your website.

 Google Analytics has an A/B test feature.

-I use Google Analytics to get actionable data from my websites.
+We use Google Analytics to get actionable data from our websites.

-If you’re already using other features of Google Analytics and you’re comfortable using this platform, I think it’s a great place for you to start.
+If you’re already using other features of Google Analytics and you’re comfortable using this platform, we think it’s a great place for you to start.

 You can also try: